Facebook Ads Insights Tool

 Introduction

+Recreation and Travel Cost Per Lead (CPL) traced a roller‑coaster over the last 13 months, running below the global benchmark on average but punching above it at key moments.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Recreation and Travel across all countries compared to the global benchmark.
+This analysis explores ad performance trends for Recreation and Travel in All countries available compared to the global benchmark.

 The story in the data